-There are many American cruise ports.
+Boston is just one of the many American cruise ports.
 Dozens of choices for departing on your next cruise.
 Pick one and go.

 Honolulu is the Hawaii cruise departure port.

-Cruises from Tampa FL are popular because it's easy to get to and there is plenty to do in the city.
+Cruises from Tampa are popular because it's easy to get to and there is plenty to do in the city.
 There are lots of New Orleans cruises and nearly all Gulf coast departures go to the western Caribbean, which includes Cozumel, Jamaica, Costa Maya and the Cayman Islands.

 New York cruises are the first south of Boston, and depart year-round.
 Transatlantic to Panama Canal cruises, the Big Apple has it all.
 Nearby there are cruises from New Jersey at the Cape Liberty cruise port.
 The newest departure port in the New York harbor is in Brooklyn.
 Big mega-ships depart from there.

-Baltimore cruises depart year-round for Bermuda, the Caribbean, and Canada.
+Baltimore cruises depart for Bermuda, the Caribbean, and Canada.
 Cruise from Norfolk to the Bahamas, Bermuda and the Caribbean.
 Norfolk is a convenient and attractive port for people in the mid-Atlantic region.
-There are now year-round cruises from Charleston to the Bahamas and the Caribbean.
+There are year-round cruises from Charleston to the Bahamas and the Caribbean.

 Now you've learned the options for American cruise ports.
 Pick the cruise that's right for you and get onboard.